sketchplugins/plugin-directory/README.md

 - [Sketch Dark Mode](https://sketch-dark-mode.eduardogomez.io), by Eduardo Gómez: Generate a dark mode version of any document, the right way.
 - [Whale Kit](https://github.com/jingwhale/whale-kit), by jingwhale:
 - [Primary Sync](https://github.com/Primary-app/primary-sync), by Primary: Sync your Sketch designs 💎 with Primary's user flows and design documents.
-- [Overflow](https://overflow.io), by proto.io: Overflow is the world’s first user flow diagramming tool tailored for designers.
-It empowers designers to design, present and share beautiful user flow diagrams that tell a story.
 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Context](https://github.com/afnizarnur/context-sketch-plugin), by Afnizar Nur Ghifari: Count character, words, and paragraphs from a text layer easily inside Sketch!
 - [DarkModeSystem](https://github.com/BDiogo/DarkMode-System), by BDiogo: Apply a Dark Theme to your Project